wamp-proto/wamp-proto/spec/README.md

   1. message-based
   2. reliable
   3. ordered
-  4. full-duplex
+  4. bidirectional (full-duplex)

 ### WebSocket Transport

 The default transport binding for WAMPv2 is [WebSocket](http://tools.ietf.org/html/rfc6455).

-#### Unbatched WebSocket Transport
+#### Unbatched Transport

-With WebSocket in unbatched mode, WAMP messages are transmitted as WebSocket messages: each WAMP message is transmitted as a separate WebSocket message (not WebSocket frame).
+With WebSocket in **unbatched mode**, WAMP messages are transmitted as WebSocket messages: each WAMP message is transmitted as a separate WebSocket message (not WebSocket frame).

 The WAMP protocol MUST BE negotiated during the WebSocket opening handshake between peers using the WebSocket subprotocol negotiation mechanism.

-WAMPv2 uses the following WebSocket subprotocol identifiers:
+WAMPv2 uses the following WebSocket subprotocol identifiers for unbatched modes:

  * `wamp.2.json`
  * `wamp.2.msgpack`